 In 1972, GVC was one of the first Italian NGOs to obtain official recognition from the Italian Ministry of Foreign Affairs and benefit from co-financing in order to set up its first two development cooperation projects: the Jussara project in Brazil and the Basoko project in Congo (then Zaire) in the Ituri forest.

-Throughout the years, the Civil Volunteer Group improved, specialized and extended its actions in various countries, giving particular attention to sanitation projects and progressively widening its actions to other ever-more specialized cooperation programs and multiple areas of action.
+Throughout the years, GVC improved, specialized and extended its actions in various countries, giving particular attention to sanitation projects and progressively widening its actions to other fields of intervention.

 Consolidation and development

-In 1980 GVC entered into Villa Aldini, a Napoleonic residence situated in the Bolognese Osservanza hills.
-This date marks the consolidation of intense activity in expansion of its projects, structural growth, sectoral specialization, and important awareness work in the local area through development education activities and a documentation center.
+1980 marks the consolidation of intense activity and expansion of GVC projects, structural growth, sectoral specialization, and important awareness work in the local area through development education activities.

-GVC had become an organization able to manage complex action strategies in order to respond to different needs: from sanitation to food security, from rural development to education, from women's rights to children's rights.
+GVC has become an organisation able to manage complex strategies of actions in order to respond to different needs: from sanitation to food security, from rural development to education, from women's rights to children's rights.

-The expertise the GVC can today activate internationally allows for its diversified response capability, aimed at the needs of different territories and which can active dynamics of global interchange and reciprocity, wherever this is possible.
+The expertise that GVC can activate internationally allows for its diversified response capability, aimed at the needs of different territories and which can promote dynamics of global exchange and reciprocity, wherever possible.

-In the past few years GVC has focused on the emergency sector, guaranteeing efficient responses to populations plagued by conflict and natural disasters, and it intervenes in emerging countries to reduce rising socio-economic inequalities and promote innovative and sustainable development projects.
+In the past few years GVC has also focused its attention on the emergency sector, guaranteeing efficient responses to populations plagued by conflict and natural disasters, also intervening in emerging countries to reduce rising socio-economic inequalities and promote innovative and sustainable development projects.